Digit-Partitioning Primes and the Alignment Formula

 6/7 => 0.|857142|

+Read the columns instead of the rows.
 Every column contains six different digits.
 Six fractions, six positions, six different choices at every position.
-Six remainders, ten bins, room to keep them apart.
+Six remainders looking for seats, and room for all of them.

-Now think about 142857.
-Multiply it by 2 and you get 285714.
+And there is something else going on here.
+Take 142857 and multiply it by 2.
+You get 285714.
 By 3, 428571.
 By 4, 571428.
 The same six digits, rearranged, every time.
-It has appeared in recreational math books for over a century, usually without an explanation.
-The explanation is this: each multiplication corresponds to a different fraction of 7, each fraction's repetend is a rotation of the same string, and the rotations never collide because six remainders fit into ten bins without sharing.
+This number has appeared in recreational math books for over a century, usually presented as a curiosity and left unexplained.
+But the explanation is simple.
+Each multiplication corresponds to a different fraction of 7.
+Each fraction's repetend is a rotation of the same string.
+The rotations never collide because six remainders fit into ten seats without sharing.
 The cyclic structure comes from the multiplicative order of 10 modulo 7.
 The separation is forced by $7 \leq 10 + 1$.

 1/11 => 0.|09|